 09 Aug Andrew Valadka Sharing his Epidural Stimulation Experience with Andrew Bell

 Andrew Valadka, a young high-schooler from Chicago, USA, was left with a C6 Spinal Cord Injury (SCI) following an accident whilst playing football back in the United States.
-He came to Unique Access to receive Epidural Stimulation treatment in late July 2017.
+He came to Bangkok to undergo the Epidural Stimulation Surgery with Unique Access Medical in late July 2017.

 Five days following the surgical implantation of the Epidural Stimulation device, Andrew was ready to begin the Rehabilitation Program arranged for him.